dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 #### Storage Only

-- If the sample is stored, the “Storage Only” checkbox is selected.
+- If the sample is stored, the "Storage Only" checkbox is selected.
 Program stage may be completed.

 #### Comments and Remarks